Mazamars312/Analogue-Amiga/README.md

 * Two timers - one for interrupts and the other for user timing.
 * Currently, 32K of memory/ram for the MPU's program (Will be set to 16K for a smaller footprint)
 * A 2Kbyte swap buffer for both the APF and MPU to do transfers

+## In the future:
-* A separate GitHub for the MPU and the APF framework for other developers to use soon with documentation.
+* A separate GitHub for the MPU and the APF framework for other developers to use soon with documentation and how to build with it.

 ## I have selected a disk that is taking some time to load?

 * So it could be due to the game loading still.
 That's what that excellent green indicator at the top left-hand side is for :-)
-* Try only using one disk drive - I have found that some games don't like having more than one floppy drive.
+* Try only using one disk drive - I have found that some games don't like having more than one floppy drive unless those drive a operating too.
-* The double buffering, as I will use the APF target bus commands to transfer DMA data while processing data to the core simultaneously.
-Right now, these are two concurrent processes
+* I need to build double buffering in the code, as I will use the APF target bus commands to transfer DMA data while processing data to the core simultaneously.
+Right now, these are two concurrent processes so this does cause some slow down
-* Analogue-supplied Dev Units can use the UART interface on the Dev Cart (Baud rate of 115200) to see what the MPU is doing with the debug logs.

 ## Why are some of the resolutions not correct?